kexiZeroing/kexiZeroing.github.io/src/posts/about-astro.md

 </body>
 ```

+> Astro Islands explained in 30 seconds:
+> Only certain parts of your app need to be interactive (these are the "islands of interactivity" a.k.a.
+Javscript).
+The rest can be plain, vanilla HTML.

 By default, `<script>` tags are processed by Astro.
 - Any imports will be bundled, allowing you to import local files or Node modules.
 - The processed script will be injected into your page’s `<head>` with `type="module"`.